 Other interests

 I am a student of Hindustani vocal music.
 My current guru is the wonderful khayal singer and thinker as well as prolific teacher and composer, Arun Kashalkar, the protagonist of my book, The Secret Master, who combines three gharanas, or styles: Gwalior, Agra and Jaipur.
-I grew up surrounded by Carnatic music and began my training in Indian music by learning the Hindustani classical flute, but khayal is what moves me the most (metaphorically).
-Other pursuits also move me (physically): jogging, swimming and doing yoga, although with each passing year, I can hear my bones creaking more loudly.
+I grew up surrounded by Carnatic music, but began my training in Indian music by learning the Hindustani classical flute, eventually moving to vocal music.
+Indeed, of all music genres, khayal is what moves me the most.
+Other pursuits also (physically) move me, such as running, swimming and yoga, although with each passing year, my body seems to creak a little more loudly.
 I also enjoy spending time in nature, by hiking and visiting national parks and forests.

 Location

 I live in Bengaluru, but travel often to Mumbai, where I grew up and was based for the bulk of my career, and to Chennai, where my parents live.
 I love all three cities, even if each one drives me nuts in its own way.
-I love spending time in Delhi too, cough, cough, to meet friends, partake of its vibrant cultural life and visit its splendid monuments, and relish visiting Pune, because it probably has the most khayal singers per square kilometre of anywhere in the world.
+I love spending time in Delhi too, cough, cough, to meet friends, partake of its vibrant cultural life and visit its splendid monuments, and I relish visiting Pune, because it probably has the most khayal singers per square kilometre of anywhere in the world.
 Bengalis, don’t hound me for leaving out Kolkata.
 I have visited it only a few times, for short stays.
 But I thoroughly enjoyed my most recent stay there, eating well and reconnecting with old friends, and I hope to go there more often.
-In other words, despite India’s myriad problems, I revel in its diversity, performing arts traditions, textiles, varied flora and fauna, mountains, food and human warmth, among other features.
+In other words, despite India’s myriad problems, especially Hindu supremacism’s grip on power, I revel in the country’s cultural diversity, rich performing arts traditions, superb textiles, varied flora and fauna, mighty mountains, delectable food and human warmth, among other virtues.
+Above all, it is home.
 As a journalist and writer, India as a subject endlessly fascinates me.
 As a citizen, I like to think that I have a pan-Indian outlook, if not sensibility.

 Some personal information